Sail South from Ullapool to Oban discovering & exploring the magic of the Hebridean Islands.

 Each island has a character of its own.
 Rum, dark and foreboding offers a safe haven in stormy weather while Eigg dominates with the Sgurr, a great walk for superb views.
 Muck is very charming indeed, gentle and verdant with awesome views back towards Rum.
 Ponies and cows roam the white sandy beaches and its not unknown for the laird to bid you good-day from his old tractor.
 Whatever your island odyssey, there is a place for all here.

 As the Small Isles fade astern, Ardnamurchan Point with her dominant lighthouse beckons us into the shelter of the Sound of Mull.
 At 25NM long, the sound offers plenty of sailing in flat water with magnificent views of Mull and Sunart and plenty of sheltered bays.
-Although Tobermory is a favourite for the charismatic street of painted cottages, fab fish ‘n’ chips and not forgetting the famous Mishnish inn, w prefer the quiet of Na Drom Buidhe, a small bay sheltered by Isle Ornsay on the Drimnin peninsular, a haven for otters and often a White-tailed eagle flies overhead.
-The Autumn brings in the mackerel and the pool here can be teeming with them!
+Tobermory is a favourite for the charismatic street of painted cottages, fab fish ‘n’ chips and not forgetting the famous Mishnish inn.
+We also love a small bay sheltered by Isle Ornsay on the Drimnin peninsular, a haven for otters and often a White-tailed eagle flies overhead.

 The sound opens up to the beginning of the great glen, at the western end of Lismore you can see, stretching far into the distance, the magnificent mountain range culminating in Ben Nevis, Britains highest peak.
 This ‘great glen’ cuts across Scotland, divided by Loch’s Ness, Oich and Lochy all joined by the Caledonian canal and terminating at Inverness on the North Sea coast.
 Our journey, however, ends here at the gateway to the Isles and the bustling port of Oban.
 Our final night is spent close by but a promise of a final anchorage in a secluded loch offers a farewell to the magic of Scotland and all that draws us back time after time.